willsalt/simple-timetable-editor/README.md

 ## Short-to-medium-term aims

 * Fix various small bugs
-* Update dependent libs to latest versions
+* Update PDFSharp to latest version
 * See what can be done to improve performance
 * Consider converting to .NET Core when v3 is released
 * Consider swapping from NLog to Serilog